Kotlin/kotlin-jupyter/README.md

 To register new library descriptor:
 1. For private usage - add it to local settings folder `<UserHome>/.jupyter_kotlin/libraries`
-2. For sharing with community - commit it to ['libraries'](libraries) directory and create pull request.
+2. For sharing with community - commit it to [libraries](libraries) directory and create pull request.

 If you are maintaining some library and want to update your library descriptor, just create pull request with your update.
 After your request is accepted, new version of your library will be available to all Kotlin Jupyter users immediately on next kernel startup (no kernel update is needed).

 If a library descriptor with the same name is found in several locations, the following resolution priority is used:
 1. Local settings folder (highest priority)
-2. ['libraries'](libraries) folder at the latest master branch of `https://github.com/Kotlin/kotlin-jupyter` repository
+2. [libraries](libraries) directory at the latest master branch of `https://github.com/Kotlin/kotlin-jupyter` repository
 3. Kernel installation directory

 If you don't want some library to be updated automatically, put fixed version of its library descriptor into local settings folder.